-It has been a while since I wrote the last post about this project.
-In the meantime, I was able to dedicate all my free time to work on the implementation.
-As I was making really good progress, the calculator started taking shape....continue reading "A Calculator – Completed!"
+It has been a while since I wrote the last post on this project.
+In the meantime, I could dedicate all my limited free time to work on the implementation.
+It took a long time, but I did make significant progress.
+The calculator is pretty much completed.Continue reading

 For as long as I remember, I had played with LEGOs.
-Those simple blocks would transform into complex objects whose final shape only existed in the supple thoughts of creative imagination.
-The kind of LEGO blocks we had while growing up were simple: 2x4, 2x2, 1x8.
+Those simple blocks would transform into complex objects whose final shapes only existed in the supple thoughts of creative imagination.
+The kind of LEGO blocks we had while growing up were simple: 2×4, 2×2, 1×8.
 Anything unusual was rare and precious.Continue reading

-In the last post, we have verified and quantified the precision of the basic four functions (addition, subtraction, multiplication, and division), and now we can use them as a steppingstone.
+In the last post, we verified and quantified the precision of the basic four functions (addition, subtraction, multiplication, and division), and now we can use them as a stepping stone for more complex functions.
 We can assume they will be available to us so our experimentation at this stage could simply use built-in C++ functions.

-In this article, which is the third in a series, we will continue with the proof-of-concept research....continue reading "A Calculator (3): Practical Numerical Methods"
+In this article, which is the third in a series, we will continue with the proof-of-concept, or pathfinding, research.Continue reading

 This is the second article in a series on making our very own calculator.
 This article is about prototyping and the verification of basic algorithms.Continue reading

 The idea for this project came about during a week of freezing winter arctic event here in Austin, Texas, with a failed power grid as well as government, while keeping close to a gas fireplace, the only source of heat and light, for a couple of days.
 With a weak internet over a phone data line, I could only do some preliminary searches and mainly work out various details on a writing pad, growing a feeling that the project may be personally exciting and practically doable.

 I will try to post my progress over the coming weeks.Continue reading